OCA/stock-logistics-workflow/stock_picking_manual_procurement_group/README.rst

 Picking List Manual Procurement Group Creation
 ==============================================

-This module give ability to create procurement group for manualy created picking list.
+This module gives ability to create procurement group for manually created picking list.

-This would be helpful

 Example Use Case
 ----------------

 A company has 2 warehouse: (1) Main Warehouse, and (2) Chicago Warehouse.
-Chicago warehouse replenish it's stock from Main Warehouse.
+Chicago warehouse replenish its stock from Main Warehouse.

 Replenish Routes: